creativelayer/eliza/packages/client-remx/README.md

     * we have not tipped the creator more than the daily limit

 ### TODO: V0
-- [ ] Avoid commenting on moments that have already been commented on.
-Perhaps if already liked by us then skip further actions
 - [ ] Only tip human-verified creators
 - [ ] Set up a production environment to run the agent